SET-IITGN/FSE_2024_LLM_ID_Swap/README.md

 #### Manual Testing with Multi-turn Prompts

 To further assess the code snippets, we conducted manual multi-turn prompting to evaluate the models' ability to maintain context (provided in the first turn) and coherence.
-The multi-turn conversation begins is a new session with the same LLM that generated the code.
+The multi-turn conversation begins in a new session with the same LLM that generated the code.
 This session was conducted particularly for code snippets containing built-in functions, challenging the LLMs over sequential coding prompts.